Increasing Communication Between Customers & Across Software Systems

 The Platform for Science provides biopharmas with a sustainable lab informatics platform that evolves to meet customers’ changing needs over time – whether they need to add new biologic modalities, automate data capture from new instruments, or integrate with emerging analytical tools.

-The Platform for Science is made more powerful by the application solution sets available via the Platform for the Science Marketplace.
+The Platform for Science is made more powerful by the application solution sets available via the Marketplace.
 Solutions leveraging apps are being deployed (in TEST of course!) at kick-off meetings for new customers.
 The delivery of apps is speeding time to PROD for customers.
 Across all projects using applications, Core has seen a 46% decrease in time from contract signature to PROD.

 In addition to current solution sets for small molecule drug discovery, biologics discovery, Next-Generation Sequencing (NGS) and biobanking, Core is adding additional solution sets for: